wagiminator/ATmega-EEPROM-Programmer/README.md

 # Operating Instructions
 1. Connect the EEPROM Programmer via USB to your PC.
-2. Insert your EEPROM into the ZF socket with pin1 facing to the handle of the socket.
+2. Insert your EEPROM into the ZIF socket with pin1 facing to the handle of the socket.
 3. Run the eepromgui.py application.

 # References, Links and Notes